pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 #### Recommended

-- Update the Github repository name to align with the new package name
+- Update the GitHub repository name to align with the new package name
 - Update your local project folder to match the new package name (e.g. `pyospackage_yourNameHere/src`)
 - Update mentions of your repository name in other files (e.g. `README.md`)
 :::